 Who does the campaign help?

-United Way of Massachusetts Bay and Merrimack Valley serves people all across Eastern Massachusetts and the New Hampshire Seacoast.
+United Way of Massachusetts Bay serves people all across Eastern Massachusetts.

 Our community members need us now more than ever.
 The fall campaign is a focused effort to raise dollars, helping solve critical problems our community faces.

 The money raised during this campaign supports a strong network of quality nonprofits and services to help change lives in our community.
 The needs of our region are complex and interconnected, and no one nonprofit or program can fix it all.
 Together, our nonprofit partners strengthen our community, so no one slips through the cracks.

 Why do we need Employee Campaign Managers (ECMs)?